tjiang31/CarND-LaneLines-P1/writeup_T1P1.md

 My pipeline consisted of 5 steps and they are encapsulated into the _**laneFinding(image, colorFilter=0)**_ function

-1.1 Determine if the image need addtional color filtering/extraction with the , this is especially useful for the **Optional Challenge**
+1.1 Determine if the image need addtional color filtering/extraction with the , this is especially useful for the **Optional Challenge**, as shown in

-1.1 Convert the images to grayscale, as shown in the example:
+1.2 Convert the images to grayscale, as shown in the example:

 ![image7]